 Triple glazed doors

-These are made by soldering and leading two pieces of cut, coloured or bevelled glass together, then sandwiching them between two pieces of clear toughened safety glass.
+Triple glazed doors are made by soldering and leading two pieces of cut, coloured or bevelled glass together, then sandwiching them between two pieces of clear toughened safety glass.

 This can work really well for a feature window, as it is much easier to clean than the more traditional options.